Takoma Langley Crossroads Transit Center

 The Takoma Langley Crossroads Transit Center is a bus transit center and future Purple Line light rail station in Langley Park, Maryland.
 Located at the intersection of University Boulevard and New Hampshire Avenue, it is the largest bus-only transfer in the Washington, D.C. metropolitan area.

 History

 The center was delayed by negotiations over land.
 Construction started in the spring of 2013, with an expected completion date in the fall of 2015.
 The $34.8-million transit center was designed to ease bus transfers and improve pedestrian safety.
 It ultimately opened on December 22, 2016.

-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.
 It will have an island platform in the median of University Boulevard just west of New Hampshire Avenue.